 Volvo XC90 review - Engines, performance and drive

-Powerful petrol, diesel and hybrid engines ensure the big Volvo XC90 isn’t short of get-up-and-go
+Powerful petrol, diesel and plug-in hybrid engines ensure the big Volvo XC90 isn’t short of get-up-and-go

-The XC90 has a 4x4 system, but it’s more of a luxury SUV than rugged off-roader.
-Its road-biased set-up means a comfortable ride in all models and plenty of grip, although those seeking a smoother drive would do well to steer clear of the flashy 21-inch or all-new 22-inch wheels.
+The XC90 has a four-wheel drive system, but it’s more of a luxury SUV than rugged off-roader.
+Its road-biased set-up means a comfortable ride in all models and plenty of grip, although those seeking a smoother drive would do well to steer clear of the flashy 21-inch or 22-inch wheels.

-Refinement is very good, there's a vague hint of wind noise around the mirrors (sited well back on the front doors to improve forward visibility) but it's only noticeable due to the general quiet and calm in the cabin.
+Refinement is very good, with very little wind, road or engine noise disrupting the cabin’s zen.
+There's a vague hint of wind noise around the mirrors (sited well back on the front doors to improve forward visibility) but it's only noticeable due to the general quiet and calm in the cabin.

-The XC90 has permanent ‘on demand’ four-wheel-drive that puts most of the power down through the front wheels.
+The XC90 has permanent ‘on demand’ four-wheel drive that puts most of the power down through the front wheels.
 It can, however, send torque to the rear when conditions demand.
-The T8 Twin Engine hybrid version has a different 4x4 system, as it uses its electric motor to drive the rear axle.
+The XC90 Recharge version has a different 4x4 system, as it uses its electric motor to drive the rear axle.

 Car group tests